 2010

-In 2010, the workgroup was formalized and later became known as the Invasive Carp Regional Coordinating Committee.
-Members include 26 state, provincial, federal, tribal and municipal agencies and bi-national commissions.
-The 2007 national plan helped guide the budding partnership, which now develops its own annual action plan outlining management projects.
+In 2010, the Great Lakes workgroup was formalized and later became known as the Invasive Carp Regional Coordinating Committee.
+Members include 26 state, provincial, federal, tribal and municipal agencies and bi-national commissions, with the U.S. Environmental Protection Agency and U.S. Fish and Wildlife Service serving as co-chairs.
+The 2007 Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States helped guide the nascent partnership, which now develops its own annual plan for carrying out priority projects.

 2010